 Coffee has been around for quite a long time, so it’s no surprise that there have been hundreds of coffee myths throughout the years.
 Coffee has often been wrongly blamed for many things that have been debunked, but there are still quite a few myths that persist today.
 Unfortunately, some of these myths are not always safe to believe, so it’s important that the truth is out there to squash these caffeinated rumors.
-Here are 5 popular coffee myths that we can gladly say are debunked:
+Here are 10 popular coffee myths and misconceptions that we can gladly say are debunked:

 1. Coffee is Bad for Your Health